Federated Nonlinear System Identification: Experiments

-In the quadrotor example presented in Section 4 of~\citet{musavi2024identification}, the control input is specified as $u_t = \pi(x_t) + \eta_t$, where $\pi(x_t)$ denotes the nominal controller designed according to the approach in~\citet{alaimo2013mathematical}.
+In the quadrotor example presented in~\cite[Section 4]{musavi2024identification}, the control input is specified as $u_t = \pi(x_t) + \eta_t$, where $\pi(x_t)$ denotes the nominal controller designed according to the approach in~\cite{alaimo2013mathematical}.
 The system comprises $13$ states and $4$ control inputs.
-The unknown parameter matrix $\theta_{*}$ includes $7$ parameters, such as the mass $m$ and selected elements of the inertia matrix $I$.
+The unknown parameter matrix $\theta^{*}$ includes $7$ parameters to learn.